mahadi22/Collection-of-Script/README.md

 And track you progress in [https://hacktoberfest.digitalocean.com/profile](https://hacktoberfest.digitalocean.com/profile).

-## How to contribute to this project
+## ⚜️ How to contribute to this project ⚜️
 Here are a quick and painless ways to contribute to this project:

 * ✔️ **Create any script in any programming language of your choice or a simple "Hello, World" to scripts folder.**
-* ✔️ Add your name to the `CONTRIBUTORS.md` file if you want. (not mandatory)
+* ✔️ Add your name to the `CONTRIBUTORS.md` file if you want. (🟡 not mandatory)
-* ✔️ Add a profile page to the `profiles` directory if you want. (not mandatory)
+* ✔️ Add a profile page to the `profiles` directory if you want. (🟡 not mandatory)
-* ⚠️ make a pull request for your work and wait for it to be merged!
+* ✔️ Don't Forget to make a pull request for your work and wait for it to be merged ‼️ ⚠️

 (You can do all the task or just Pull PR for Coding/Script/Algorithm to scripts folder.)

 ## Choose from these tasks
-### 1. Create any script or a `Hello, World!` Script
+### 1. Create any Script/Code/Algorithm
-Create any script using any programming language OR make a `Hello, World!` script and pull to the `scripts` directory in any programming language of your choice!
+Create any script/code/algorithm OR make a Hello, World! script and make a PR to the `scripts` directory in any programming language of your choice!

 Don't forget to include the comments to help understanding the code.
 Feel free to include additional information about the language you choose in your comments too!
 Like a link to a helpful introduction or tutorial.